Download Complete Bulletin (950 KB)

 Most soils used for agriculture in Western Australia had insufficient indigenous native phosphorus P for the introduced agricultural plant species used in the region so fertiliser P had to be applied.
 This bulletin covers how water-soluble P WSP fertilisers are made, and how the P in the fertilisers dissolves and reacts with soil in the year of application and in the years after application, how soils sorb P and procedures and soil tests used to estimate the capacity of soils to sorb P.

 Phosphorus fertilizers, Phosphorus, Nutrient uptake, Sorption, Western Australia, Fertilizer requirement determination, Residual effects, Soil testing, Soil.

 Other Environmental Sciences | Soil Science

 Bolland, M D, Allen, D G, and Barrow, N J. (2003), Sorption of phosphorus by soils : how it is measured in Western Australia.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Bulletin 4591.